Evaluate Technical CVs

 • Explain architecture patterns such as monolith, modular monolith, modular application, layered application.

-• Show knowledge of architecture approach such as domain driven design, Traditional approaches such as RUP.
-Zachmann can be mentioned but are no more relevant.
+• Show knowledge of architecture approach such as domain-driven design, Traditional approaches such as RUP.
+Zachmann can be mentioned but is no more relevant.

 • Explain the different facets of the architect role: Teacher, Coach, Mentor, Developer.